 Statutory Approvals for New Toll Highways.
-The Act provides for certain approvals by the Governor and the Illinois General Assembly in connection with the Authority's issuance of bonds to finance costs related to new toll highways.
-Prior to commencing any engineering or traffic studies to determine the feasibility of constructing additional toll highways in the State, the Authority must submit the proposed route, together with an estimate of the cost of the proposed study or studies, to the Governor for his approval.
+The Authority has broad powers under the Act, including the power to conduct engineering or traffic studies relative to the potential need to expand and/or improve transportation services.
+However, in connection with the Authority's issuance of bonds to finance costs related to new toll highways, the Act provides for certain prior approvals by the Governor and the Illinois General Assembly.
+Prior to commencing any engineering or traffic studies specifically intended to determine the feasibility of constructing additional toll highways in the State, the Authority must submit the proposed route, together with an estimate of the cost of the proposed study or studies, to the Governor for his approval.
 If the Governor approves such studies, or fails to disapprove such studies and estimated cost within 30 days after receipt, the Authority is permitted, but is not required, to proceed with such studies.
-Prior to the issuance of bonds for new toll highways other than refunding bonds, the Authority must first hold a public hearing relating to the proposed toll highway and then deliver to the Governor preliminary plans showing the proposed location of the route of the particular toll highway for which the bonds are to be issued, together with a preliminary estimate of the costs of construction.
-If the Governor approves the preliminary plans and the estimate of construction costs, the Authority may, but is not required to, proceed with the issuance of bonds.
-In addition, the Act provides that prior to the issuance of bonds for or the commencement of construction of any new toll highway, that particular toll highway shall be authorized by a joint resolution of the Illinois General Assembly.
+Prior to the issuance of bonds, other than refunding bonds, for new toll highways, the Authority must first hold a public hearing relating to the proposed toll highway and then deliver to the Governor preliminary plans showing the proposed location of the route of the particular toll highway for which the bonds are to be issued, together with a preliminary estimate of the costs of construction.
+If the Governor approves the preliminary plans and the estimated construction costs, the Authority may, but is not required to, proceed with the issuance of bonds.
+In addition, the Act provides that prior to the issuance of bonds for, or the commencement of construction of, any new toll highway, that particular toll highway shall be authorized by a joint resolution of the Illinois General Assembly.